Napoli draws 0-0 against Chievo in blow to title hopes

 The result saw Chievo move onto one point.
 It has managed four draws all season but was deducted three points in September for false accounting.

 It was Chievo’s first match under its third coach of the season, Domenico Di Carlo.
-Lorenzo D’Anna was fired and Giampiero Ventura abruptly resigned just four games into his reign.
+Lorenzo D’Anna was fired and Giampiero Ventura abruptly resigned after just four games.

 Napoli barely tested Chievo goalkeeper Stefano Sorrentino in the first half and it was Chievo that went closest through Joel Obi.